rstudio/rsconnect/tests/testthat/_snaps/account-find.md

       Error:
       !
 Found multiple accounts for `server` = "y".
       Please disambiguate by setting `account`.
-      i Available account names: "a" and "b".
+      i Known account names are "a" and "b".

 # prompted to pick account in interactive environment